Hugo Schmeisser

 Hugo (zoomed in from a group shot).

 Hugo with an MP18.
-There's a couple more pictures but they're of his country home.
+There's a couple more pictures of his country home.

 back